Varadharaja Perumal Temple, Kanchipuram: Literature

-Festival and religious practises
+Festival and religious practices

 The temple follows the Pancaratra agama and Vadakalai tradition.
 This temple is the strictest pancharatra agama temple in the world.
 The deities of this temple wear symbols of Vadakalai tradition, which can also be found on the gopuram, temple chariot, vahanas, temple tank, and numerous walls.
 The priests exclusively belong to the Vadakalai tradition and the Vedic recitation is under the rights of the thathacharyas, who follow the Vadakalai tradition.
 The vadakalai tradition also had theertham rights of the temple.
 The Naalayira Divya Prabandham recitation is not recited anymore because of kalai fighting.(except rare occasions) Only followers of the vadakalai tradition allowed by the thathacharyas are allowed to partake in Vedic recital.

 Desika prabandams is recited when Tiruthanka desikar visits the temple once a year.
 Adaikalapthu is the desika prabandha that celebrates this temple.
 Desika stotrams are also recited in every utsavam.
 Vedanta desikar and Lakshmi Kumara thathacharya gets arulapaadu(announcement) with temple’s shataari whenever perumal goes four side his sanctum.